MicrosoftDocs/well-architected/well-architected/resiliency/design-requirements.md

 ---
-title: Target and non-functional requirements
+title: Targets and non-functional requirements
 description: Meet reliability targets for availability, recovery, and non-functional requirements, which involve application and data platforms, networking, and connectivity.
 author: martinekuan
 ms.author: martinek